highstreet-technologies/sdnr-interfacing-aai-dcae/README.md

 This script send a VES message of domain "fault" to DCAE.
 It requires three command line parameters:

-1. **equipmentType**: Valid equipment types for 1806 and 1810 are [6352, MP06, MP20, MSS8, DWHQ, DWHC] according to document "295672 SDN-R System Requirements".
+1. **equipmentType**: Valid equipment types for 1806 and 1810 are [1234, FYNG, R2D2, 7DEV, nSky, 1OSF] according to document "295672 SDN-R System Requirements".

 2. **alarmType**: or alarm name.
 Any string which references a supported alarm name of the equipment type.

-3. **severity**: The severity of tha alarm as defined by [VES schema](./json/schema/CommonEventFormat_28.4.1.json).
+3. **severity**: The severity of tha alarm as defined by [VES schema](./json/schema/CommonEventFormat_30.1_ONAP.json).

 The following example show the usage of this script.
-The alarm "lossOfSignal" for equipment type "DWHQ" with severtiy "CRITICAL" will be send.
+The alarm "lossOfSignal" for equipment type "nSky" with severtiy "CRITICAL" will be send.

 ```
-./sendFault.sh DWHQ lossOfSignal CRITICAL
+./sendFault.sh nSky lossOfSignal CRITICAL
 ```